 This website is titled "courtleader."
 It is fitting, therefore, to examine a variety of aspects and competencies regarding court leadership.
 We start by noting that the National Association for Court Management, NACM, has published what is known as Core Competencies that court leaders need to know and be able to do.
 These competencies apply to … Continue reading Court Leadership – the Competency of Leadership

 This article recaps critical skills and traits valuable for both consultants and court leaders

 Is YOUR Court or Organization a High Performing One?
 A group of court colleagues is currently developing information about “high performing” courts to provide underlying concepts with practical applications.
 We are requesting your response.
 Is YOUR court a high performing court?
 What did you (or others) do to make it “high performing?”
 What does that … Continue reading A Court Leadership Question For You…

 According to an internet search, about 45% of people make New Year’s Resolutions.
 And according to Forbes, only 8% of people achieve them.
 My new year’s resolutions often include: remembering time for personal learning and growth, seeking to be a better manager of time, or trying harder to being open and responsive to new ideas. … Continue reading A Court Leadership Question For You…

-Administrator's note: This is an updated version of an article previously published to Court Leader on April 10, 2018.
-Using artificial intelligence (AI) to analyze large data sets could greatly increase the effectiveness and usability of tools which can guide people through the resolution of legal disputes and assist them in making legal decisions.
-At … Continue reading Using Artificial Intelligence and Big Data to Develop Tools Used in Courts
+Administrator's note: This is an updated version of an article previously published to Court Leader on July 21, 2018.
+(1) Significant attention is now being focused on developing tools to assist people in navigating legal processes, resolving legal disputes, and making legal decisions.
+Using artificial intelligence (AI) to analyze relevant datasets could greatly increase the … Continue reading Using Artificial Intelligence and Big Data to Develop Tools Used in Courts